gijit/gi/README.md

 ~~~

 Keeping Go's type checking intact at the REPL preserves one of the most important
 advantages of Go.
-We catch bugs early, at compile time.
+We catch typos early, at compile time.

 Multiple expressions at once also work, and each is printed on its own line.
 ~~~